Dataseeds/dataseeds.github.io/pages/production-data.md

 		<p>
-			The following map offers a representation of the Resource efficiency lead indicator: Resource productivity.
-Resource productivity quantifies the relation between economic activity – expressed in GDP
-			- and the consumption of material resources - measured as DMC which is an indicator derived from economy-wide material flow accounts.
+			The following map offers a representation of the Resource efficiency lead indicator: Resource productivity. <span class="highlighted">Resource productivity quantifies the relation between economic activity – expressed in GDP - and the consumption of material resources - measured as DMC which is an indicator derived from economy-wide material flow accounts.</span>
 		</p>

 		<p>